-These were successful projects, with all nine bids passing to the next stage of the competition.
+All nine of these SQs were successful in passing to the next stage of the competition.

-We subsequently supported the client to prepare their tender to the Ministry of Justice to provide residential support to women recovering from trauma and to help address substance misuse.
-Again, we worked closely with the client’s team to understand their approach and identify the evidence to show it would be successful.
-We then articulated this into the bid responses, drawing out the evidence.
-This was also a successful call off from the framework.
+We have also supported the client to prepare a tender to the Ministry of Justice to provide residential support to women who need significant intervention to help address substance misuse.
+Again, we worked closely with the client’s team to understand, and then articulate, their approach and evidence to show it would deliver positive outcomes and benefits.

-Our client was a small charity in Dover providing practical support and advice to homeless people across the district.
-We provided support for two bids over 12 months to compete for funding from the Kent Police and Crime Commissioner to advance its work with those living on the streets with mental heath issues.
+We supported a small charity in Dover to submit two bids to the Kent Police and Crime Commissioner, to advance its work with those with mental health issues living on the streets.

-For the project, our writer worked with the charity’s management team to understand the nature of their work, issues they were facing, and how their proposed diversionary interventions would meet the Commissioner’s objectives.
-These objectives were to have positive outcomes for those being supported and prevent them from becoming victims or perpetrators of crime.
-Beneficiaries were, therefore, both the homeless individuals and the police, and ultimately the people of Dover.
+Our writer worked with the charity’s management team to understand their work, the challenges beneficiaries face, and how the charity’s proposed diversionary interventions would meet the Commissioner’s objectives to prevent people experiencing homelessness from becoming victims or perpetrators of crime.

-These two funding bids were both successful and the charity was able to advance its work in the town.
-We also provided advice on how to capture management information to demonstrate the outcomes delivered.
+Both bids were successful and the charity was able to advance its work in the town.

-Our client was a charity based in the South-west providing support to women who are victims of domestic abuse and sexual violence and were at risk of becoming offenders themselves.
+We worked with a charity based in the South West providing support to women who are victims of domestic abuse and sexual violence, and who are at risk of becoming offenders themselves.

-We worked with the client to develop their proposal of the South West Community Rehabilitation Company (CRC) to provide a combination of interventions to help the women desist from crime and to help them heal from the trauma of their past.
-For us, this meant interviewing the clients, exploring their solution, and identifying evidence that supported their methodology.
-We also needed to evidence outcomes for the women and how the service would support the CRC, as the offender manager, to achieve its outcomes and offer value for money.
+We worked with the client to develop their proposal for the South West Community Rehabilitation Company (CRC) to provide a combination of interventions to help the women desist from crime and to help them heal from trauma.
+For us, this meant interviewing subject matter experts, exploring their solution, and identifying evidence that supported their methodology.
+We also needed to evidence outcomes for the women and how the service would support the CRC to achieve its outcomes and offer value for money.

-This was a particularly urgent project as we only had 3 days in which to prepare the submission and so we worked flexibly with the client to fit around their schedules.
+This was an urgent project, with a tight turnaround of 3 days to prepare the submission, and we worked flexibly with the client to fit around their schedules.

-The outcome was a successful tender, submitted on time, and they were subsequently awarded the contract.
+The tender was successful and our client was awarded the contract.